 How to Install Grab Bars

-Grab bar systems differ by manufacturer, but most include flanged brackets that you attach securely to the wall.
-The grab bar fits over the flanges and gets secured by a lock screw.
-Affixing the brackets securely to the wall at the right height and at the right distance from each other is the key to proper installation.
-Manufacturers recommend that you anchor each bracket to a wall stud.
+Grab bar systems differ by manufacturer, but most include flanges or brackets that you attach securely to the wall.
+Some grab bars have separate brackets that install first, then you secure the bar to the brackets with screws; others have flanges that are integrated with the bar, and you mount the flanges directly to the wall.
+Affixing the brackets or flanges securely to the wall at the right height and at the right distance from each other (for brackets only) is the key to proper installation.
+Manufacturers recommend that you anchor each bracket to flange to a wall stud.
 Most grab bars are just long enough to overlap two standard-spaced studs when installed horizontally.
 When installing a grab bar at an angle, you can usually adjust the angle to ensure the bar overlaps a stud on either end.

 Selecting Wall Anchors

 When you can't attach a grab bar to a stud, you may need to use a wall anchor.
 Toggle bolts are recommended for tile and for 5/8-inch or thicker drywall.
 Do not anchor a grab bar to 1/2-inch drywall, as it can easily break.
 When securing a grab bar to a stud behind a fiberglass shower or tub enclosure, you need special anchors that include spacers to prevent the fiberglass from buckling and cracking when you tighten the screws.
 You can buy these anchors from plumbing supply or handicap supply dealers.
-Plastic conical wall anchors are suitable for installation on stone and concrete.
+There are also special anchors for installation on stone and concrete walls.

 Things You'll Need